ramratangupta/genai-dsa-mastery-notes-and-projects/Day1_Notes.md

 # 📌 My Observation

 ## What changed?
-- When I need a mature understanding, use top .0
+- When I need a mature understanding, use top .1 -.2
-- When I need a mid level understanding, use top.3
+- When I need a mid level understanding, use top .3
 - When I need a beginer level understanding, use top.7
 - Wehn I need a kids level understanding, use top 1